kayceesrk/cs3100_m20/README.md

 # CS3100: Paradigms of Programming (IITM Monsoon 2020)

 This is the Github repo for the course CS3100 Paradigms of Programming run at IITM in the Monsoon semester 2020.
 The course website is here: https://kcsrk.info/cs3100_m20/.
+The course also has a [YouTube playlist](https://www.youtube.com/watch?v=9R8Oim7YU20&list=PLt0HgEXFOHdkE-NTs87s7QjwYwqeihb-D) of all the lectures.
+The repo includes all the lecture notes, slide deck and assignments.
+If you are learning OCaml, this course covers a significant chunk of the OCaml language.
+That said, the course deliberately does not cover the build system (dune), package manager (opam), command-line tools for the compiler (ocamlc, ocamlopt), editor integration (merlin, ocaml-lsp), etc. If you are keen to learn these, please refer to the excellent [ocaml.org](https://ocaml.org/) website.

 ## Running the Jupyter notebooks